wykhuh/inaturalist-explorer/z_notes/notes.md

 ==

-deleting and setting a property in inatApiParams does not trigger the an update in proxy store.
-Need to replace inatApiParams to trigger an update in proxy store.
+deleting and setting a property in observationsApiParams does not trigger the an update in proxy store.
+Need to replace observationsApiParams to trigger an update in proxy store.

 ==